sc3/cook-convictions/slides/sexual-domestic-violence.md

   <figcaption>For every conviction of a woman for this category of crime, there were {{ domestic_male_to_female_ratio|default(11)|int }} convictions of men.
 There were a total of {{ statistics.domestic_male.value|int }} convictions of men and {{ statistics.domestic_female.value|int }} convictions of women.</figcaption>
 </figure>

-There is also a significant breadth of crimes that are encompassed in the terms domestic or sexual crimes.
-Below are a few encompassed in this definition:

-{crime list with 4-5 word lay description}

 {% include '_warnings.html' %}